Anmol453/student-signup/README.md

 Each student has a dedicated card page showing:
 - Avatar with status indicators
 - Full name in large, readable font
-- Company with building emoji 🏢
+- Company
-- Phone numbers with phone emojis 📞 ☎️
+- Phone numbers
-- Email with email emoji 📧
+- Email

 ### Navigation
 - Seamless navigation between directory and individual cards